North American P-64: NA-68

 In 1940, the Royal Thai Air Force ordered six aircraft similar to the NA-50 that were designated NA-68.
 The changes in the NA-68 included a modified landing gear, new outer wings, heavier armament, and redesigned tail surfaces similar to those adopted on later production trainers.
 North American test pilot Lewis Waite flew the first NA-68 on 1 September 1940.

 Operational history

 Peru purchased seven aircraft for the Peruvian Air Force, with deliveries completed in May 1939.
 In Peruvian service, these aircraft were fitted with bomb racks under the fuselage for light bombs.
 The Peruvian NA-50s took part in the Ecuadorian–Peruvian War of July 1941, supporting Army of Peru ground forces.

-In 1940, the NA-68s (along with a parallel order for NA-69 two seaters) ordered by the Royal Thai Air Force were en route to Thailand when their export clearance was cancelled and were returned to the United States where they were assigned the designation P-64, disarmed, and used for advanced fighter training.
+In 1940, the NA-68s (along with a parallel order for NA-69 two seaters) ordered by the Royal Thai Air Force were en route to Thailand when their export clearance was canceled and were returned to the United States where they were assigned the designation P-64, disarmed, and used for advanced fighter training by the USAAC, primarily at Luke Field in Arizona.
+They were later re-designated RP-64 ("R" for "Restricted").